paupaf3/paupaf3/README.md

 - **Designing Machine Learning Systems – Chip Huyen**
   An essential guide to understanding that ML is more than just algorithms.
 It dives into how to design end-to-end pipelines, handle data, and plan for scalability and maintainability.
 What I like most is how it changes your perspective: success isn’t only about model accuracy, but about creating robust systems that deliver value in production.

+- **Statistics Without Tears – Derek Rowntree**
+  Despite its simplicity—and perhaps because of it—it pulled me in immediately.
+It’s a very basic book, probably not suited for those with formal training, but its clarity, visual explanations, and relatable examples made statistics feel approachable and meaningful for the first time.

+- **The Art of Statistics: Learning from Data – David Spiegelhalter**
+  Though it dives a bit deeper than Statistics Without Tears, it remains highly visual and accessible, offering insightful stories and real-world applications that make abstract statistical ideas come alive.

 - **The Pragmatic Programmer – Andrew Hunt & David Thomas**
   Timeless principles on how to think and act as a professional developer.
 Many of its lessons can also be applied beyond software, to other fields and careers.